-Risk Probability Impact Mitigation Volunteer infects Passenger with Covid- 19 L Н Volunteer will not take a trip if they have had a new, continuous cough, fever, or a loss of the senses of taste or smell at any time, in the preceding 7 days.
+Risk Probability Impact Mitigation Volunteer infects Passenger with Covid- 19 L H Volunteer will not take a trip if they have had a new, continuous cough, fever, or a loss of the senses of taste or smell at any time, in the preceding 7 days.
 This restriction also applies to if any other member of the Volunteer's household has had these symptoms within the preceding 14 days.
 Volunteer will wash their hands before leaving home and where possible at the destination and use hand sanitiser regularly at other times.
 Volunteer will wear a face covering before leaving home and throughout the trip.
 If the volunteer does not have a face covering, the Coordinator will provide one before the trip.
 Volunteer will clean and disinfect the car before and after the trip, paying particular attention to the touch points such as door handles, hold points, seat belt buckles etc. Volunteer will increase ventilation in the car such as opening windows and avoid the recirculation mode of air conditioning.
 If at all possible, the Volunteer will position the client in the back seat on the left-hand side of the car, behind the passenger seat.
-Volunteer will place a container in the car where the client can drop the cash payment and also consider leaving their face.
+Volunteer will maintain 2 metres social distance whenever possible and continue to observe the recommended hygiene practices of regular hand washing, use of hand sanitiser and not touching their face.
+Volunteers will place a container in the car where the client can drop the cash payment and also consider leaving the cash untouched for 72 hours.
 Volunteer to keep tissues to hand in the car.
 Volunteer to keep a container for rubbish in the car, including used face masks.
 The contents will be disposed of in bagged household waste.
 Clients should move unaided into the car.
 Client infects Driver with Covid-19 L Н Clients will not be transported who have had a new, continuous cough, fever, or a loss of the senses of taste or smell at any time in the preceding 7 days.
 This restriction also applies if any other member of the client's household has had these symptoms within the preceding 14 days.
 Client will wash their hands before leaving home and where possible at the destination and use hand sanitiser regularly at other times.
 Client will wear a face covering before leaving home and throughout the trip including any time in a medical